 - Providing extensive Metrics to track business value generation

 Powerful integrations and Cloud scale enable unmatched flexibility and efficiency for all kinds of automation use cases.
-By using our Software Robot Platform you can feel safe about your robots and data.
+Using our Software Robot Platform, you can feel safe about your robots and data.

 Control Room is set up in a hierarchical way.
-At the top, we find the Organizations, under which Workspaces are created, that contain Processes, which use Steps from Robots.
-Steps inside processes are then run by Runtime Environments.
+At the top, we find the Organizations, under which Workspaces are created, that contains Processes, which use Steps from Robots.
+Steps inside processes are then run by Unattended Workers.
 Processes in the same workspace have access to the same Vault.
 Steps in the same process can share information using the Work Item.

 Let's look at these concepts one by one:

-To run a software robot in Control Room, you execute a Process.
-Processes are created within workspaces, and users need to have access to a workspace to execute and edit the processes contained in it.
-When creating a process, you will choose which steps are executed, in which order, and by which runtime environment.
+To run an unattended software robot in Control Room, you execute a Process.
+When creating a process, you will choose which process steps are executed, in which order, and by which unattended worker.
 Processes can be scheduled and triggered either manually in the Control Room UI or via an API.
+Processes use the work item system, which allows scaling of workloads and robust exception handling.

-The robots that Control Room controls are ultimately run by Runtime Environments.
-A runtime environment can be a cloud runtime environment (a Docker container), or a local runtime environment, running on a Windows, macOS, or Linux machine using Robocorp Workforce Agent.
+The robots that Control Room controls are ultimately run by Unattended Workers.
+An unattended worker can be, for example, a Cloud Worker hosted by Robocorp (a Docker container), or a user-hosted unattended worker, running on a Windows, macOS, or Linux machine using different Worker setups.

-One runtime environment executes one step for one work item at a time in an isolated environment.
-The runtime environment takes care of creating the correct environment for the steps to be run successfully, wherever it is executed.
+One unattended worker executes one step run at a time in an isolated environment.
+The unattended worker creates the correct environment for the steps to be run successfully, wherever it is executed.

-Vault provides a way to store credentials and other sensitive information inside Control Room that your robot code can easily access and make use of.
+Vault provides a way to store credentials and other sensitive information inside the Control Room that your robot code can easily access and use.
 Vault secrets are tied to a specific workspace.